Enceladus South Pole Explorer

-The Enceladus South Pole Explorer (ESPER) is a Small Sat proposal for an in-situ investigation of Enceladus’s plumes and south polar region from which they emanate.
-The mission will search for biosignatures in the plume constituents to learn about the possibility of the subsurface ocean supporting a habitable environment.
+The Enceladus South Pole Explorer (ESPER) is a proposal for an in-situ investigation of Enceladus’s plumes and south polar region from which they emanate.
+Searching for biosignatures in the plume constituents will reveal the possibility of the subsurface ocean supporting a habitable environment.
 ESPER’s instrument suite consists of a small quadrupole mass spectrometer to observe the molecular composition of the plumes and a high-resolution visual imager to map the Tiger Stripe region of the south pole at high fidelity to support potential future landing sites.
-This mission will provide the most extensive and high-resolution mass spectrometry and spatial imagery ever obtained for the surface of Enceladus and its plumes, answering one of the highest priority questions in planetary science: whether conditions elsewhere in the solar system could support life and whether life exists there.

 This work was completed as a group term project for ASEN 5440 Mission Design and Development at CU Boulder.
-Team members were Mattie Bowen, Pat Behr, Josh Elliott, Chava Friedman, & Kyle Johnson.
 My role was spacecraft design, including all CAD modeling and graphics, and developing the budget.

 Science Goals & Expected Outcomes